IBM-Cloud/onboarding-osb/README.md

     <br />

     - APP_NAME
-      - Cloud Foundry broker application name for deployment.
-Tip: This name has to be unique across all of IBM Cloud Foundary application.
-Try using a unique indentifier in the name so that you dont run into conflicts.
+      - Application name for the broker on Code Engine  Try using a unique indentifier in the name so that you dont run into conflicts.
     - BROKER_USERNAME
       - Set a username for the Broker API
     - BROKER_PASSWORD